Blackbear (musician): 2017–2018: Digital Druglord and Cybersex

-2019–2020: Anonymous and Everything Means Nothing
+2019–2021: Anonymous, Everything Means Nothing, and Misery Lake

 In February 2019, Blackbear said he would be releasing a single per week until April 26, which is when his fourth studio album would be released.
-On Valentine's Day 2019, he released his single "1 SIDED LOVE".
-On February 20, he released his single "HIGH1X".
-On March 13, he released his single "SWEAR TO GOD" during Zane Lowe's transmission on Beats 1.
+Five singles were released before the album's release: "1 Sided Love" on February 14, "High1x" on March 1, "Swear to God" on March 13, "Hate My Guts" on March 29, and "Dead to Me" on April 12.
+The latter three were included in a medley music video released on June 19.

-April 26, 2019, he released the full album, Anonymous.
-This album is his longest album yet, containing 18 tracks lasting a total of 51 minutes.
+April 26, 2019, Blackbear released the full album, Anonymous., his longest album yet, containing 18 tracks lasting a total of 51 minutes.
 Along with the release of this album, he posted a photo on Instagram with a caption discussing his gratefulness of a second chance after his health complications at age 27, and he discusses how meaningful this album is to him.

-On August 23, 2019, he released the lead single "Hot Girl Bummer" from his upcoming fifth studio album Everything Means Nothing.
+On August 23, 2019, he released the single "Hot Girl Bummer".
+It was inspired by his diagnosis of necrotizing pancreatitis.
+The mention of drug and alcohol abuse over a short period of time alludes to his addiction during his diagnosis.
+The song reached No. 11 on the Billboard Hot 100 and was certified 6× platinum by the Recording Industry Association of America (RIAA).
+The song would end up as the lead single of his fifth studio album fifth studio album Everything Means Nothing.

-On November 13, 2019, Blackbear released the one-off single "Tongue Tied", with American producer Marshmello and English singer Yungblud.
-On January 16, 2020, he released the album's third single "Me & Ur Ghost".
+On November 13, 2019, he released the one-off single "Tongue Tied", with American producer Marshmello and English singer Yungblud.

+On January 16, 2020, he released the album's second single "Me & Ur Ghost".
-On March 13, 2020, Ellie Goulding's single "Worry About Me" was released featuring Blackbear.

-On April 3, 2020, he was featured on the All Time Low song "Monsters" from their album Wake Up, Sunshine.
+On March 13, 2020, Ellie Goulding's single "Worry About Me" featuring Blackbear was released from her album Brightest Blue.
+This was followed up on April 3, when he was also featured on the All Time Low song "Monsters" from their album Wake Up, Sunshine.

-On July 5, 2020, Blackbear tweeted the release date of the coming album, stating it would be a "2 part LP", with the first part releasing July 17, 2020, and the second part releasing August 21, 2020.

-On July 9, 2020, he released the album's first promotional single, "Queen of Broken Hearts".

-On July 17, 2020, he released the first part of the album consisting of three new singles and the three already released, with new songs "I Feel Bad", "I Feel 2 Much", and "I Felt That".
-The tracklist for part two of Everything Means Nothing was also released, with songs "Sobbing In Cabo", "Clown" with Trevor Daniel, "Half Alive", "If I Were U" with Lauv, "Why Are Girls", and "Smile Again".
+On July 5, 2020, Blackbear tweeted the release date of the coming album, stating it would be a "2 part LP", with the first part releasing July 17, and the second part releasing August 21.
+Following this, on July 10, he released the album's third single, "Queen of Broken Hearts".
+The first half of the album consists of three new singles and the three already released, with new songs "I Feel Bad", "I Feel 2 Much", and "I Felt That".
+The tracklist for the second half of Everything Means Nothing was also released, with songs "Sobbing In Cabo", "Clown" with Trevor Daniel, "Half Alive", "If I Were U" with Lauv, "Why Are Girls", and "Smile Again".

-On August 7, 2020, Machine Gun Kelly’s single "My Ex's Best Friend" was released featuring Blackbear.
-On October 16, 2020, G-Eazy's single "Hate the Way" was released featuring Blackbear.

-On December 25, 2020, Blackbear released the song cheers, with American rapper Wiz Khalifa.
+On August 7, 2020, Blackbear was featured on Machine Gun Kelly's single "My Ex's Best Friend" from his albumTickets to My Downfall.
+Following that on October 16 was G-Eazy's single "Hate the Way" from the deluxe edition of These Things Happen Too on which he was also featured.
+On December 25, Blackbear released the song "Cheers" with American rapper Wiz Khalifa.

-On August 23, 2019, Blackbear put out "Hot Girl Bummer".
-This song was actually inspired by his diagnosis of necrotizing fasciitis.
-The mention to drug and alcohol abuse over a short period of time allude to his addiction during his diagnosis.